-Of course, home users can’t expect this degree of support, but SiteGround's shared hosting plan has a lot going for it too, with cPanel and SSH access, free Let's Encrypt SSLs (secure sockets layers), unlimited emails and databases, Cloudflare integration, HTTP/2-enabled servers, daily backups, and open-all-hours support via phone, live chat, and a ticket system.
-All this comes at a cost of just $4.99 a month plus tax for year one, then $14.99 afterward.
+Of course, home users can’t expect this degree of support, but SiteGround's shared hosting plan has a lot going for it too, with cPanel and SSH access, free Let's Encrypt SSLs, unlimited emails and databases, Cloudflare integration, HTTP/2-enabled servers, daily backups, and open-all-hours support via phone, live chat, and a ticket system.
+All this comes at a cost of just $1.99 a month plus tax for year one, then $14.99 afterward.

-SiteGround’s VPS-style cloud hosting includes a well-defined CentOS system, PostgreSQL, MySQL 5, 5 PHP versions, Apache, Nginx, HHVM, an Exim mail server, a private DNS (domain name server) setup, and Iptables firewall.
+SiteGround’s cloud hosting includes a well-defined CentOS system, PostgreSQL, MySQL 5, 5 PHP versions, Apache, Nginx, HHVM, an Exim mail server, a private DNS setup, and iptables firewall.
 Everything is pre-installed and managed for your convenience.
 These packages begin at $100 a month plus tax.

 Even though many of these features may be surplus to requirements, they do give users a good indication of the level of technical expertise SiteGround can offer.
 So for a Linux-based site that you hope to scale up, this provider definitely has the right tools for the task.

-Liquid Web is different.
-It has a proven track record in providing flexible VPS and dedicated servers, and it’s this flexibility that attracts many technical users.
+Liquid Web has a proven track record in providing flexible VPS and dedicated servers, and it’s this flexibility that attracts many technical users.
 Liquid Web creates bespoke solutions, enabling users to have advanced low-level control over their server.

 For example, you don’t just have a single version of CentOS.
 Instead, you can opt for CentOS 6 (with CloudLinux if you want it), CentOS 7 (with either cPanel or Plesk), Ubuntu 16.04 and 18.04, Debian 8, 9, and 10, and Fedora 30.
 You can choose from a mix of self-managed, core-managed, and fully managed plans too.